robinsonlin603/selfie/README.md

 <p>
   <img src="https://user-images.githubusercontent.com/93252094/173021335-77343e70-b743-4211-967c-ceed96cbaf7a.png"/>
-    Selfie is a Social Media allows you to post and wathch others posts anytime and anywhere.
+  Selfie is a free photo sharing website.
+People can upload photos to our service and share them with others.
+Users can also view, comment and like posts shared by    other users on Selfie.
+Anyone can create an account by registering an email address and selecting a username.
 </p>
 <p>
   <img src="https://user-images.githubusercontent.com/93252094/173026944-30e89b38-1971-4905-8fa8-3200dd9e4a73.png"/>